BoKaplan/Getting-and-Cleaning-Data-Project/CodeBook.md

 ## Measurements

-These variables are all of the mean values for the corresponding measurement based on the subject and the activity.
-These are all of data type numeric.
+Mean values for the corresponding measurement based on the subject and the activity.
+These are all numeric.

 •	`tBodyAccmeanX`